Race 2: Plot

-The cheating is a plan that Ranvir made a week earlier with Armaan, who he met through Ranveer's childhood friend Inspector Robert "RD" D'Costa, and his dim-witted assistant Cherry.
-Ranvir provides Thapar's casinos for €500 million to Armaan by taking 10% from it.
-They both become friends and partners.
-Ranvir meets Armaan's younger sister Aleena, who is also Armaan's 50% shareholder, and gradually becomes attracted to her.
+Ranvir and Armaan planned the whole scam.
+They met through Ranvir's childhood friend retired police inspector Robert "RD" D'Costa.
+Ranvir delivers Thapar's casinos for €500 million to Armaan by taking 10% from it.
+Ranvir meets Armaan's step-sister Aleena, and gradually becomes attracted to her.

 Ranvir sees a picture of his deceased wife Sonia in Armaan's girlfriend Omisha's wallet and begins to woo her in order to gain her confidence.
-One day, RD points out Ranvir helping Armaan to become even wealthier.
-Ranvir states that he is trying to bankrupt Armaan as Armaan and Thapar were responsible for Sonia's death.
+Ranvir reveals to RD that he is trying to bankrupt Armaan because Armaan and Thapar were responsible for Sonia's death.

-He begins his narration: Ranvir and a pregnant Sonia were in Cyprus, where Sonia's sister Tanya calls them to meet her in Bangkok.
-On the way, Ranvir tells Sonia that before going to Bangkok, he wants to transfer some savings from the bank.
-Unaware of a contract killer lurking around to kill Sonia, Ranvir asks her to sit in the car as he heads for the bank.
-Armaan's assassin successfully shoots the car's fuel tank (the Lamborghini car blasting scene at the beginning of the film), where Sonia dies.
-Ranvir chased the assassin and killed him by burning his car with cigarette lighter.
-Ranvir also tells RD that Sonia's body is in the morgue, and he will not bury Sonia until he bankrupts Armaan.
-Omisha tells him that she is Sonia's sister Tanya Martin.
+In a flashback, Ranvir and a pregnant Sonia are in Cyprus.
+Sonia's sister Tanya calls them to meet her in Bangkok.
+On the way, Ranvir tells Sonia that he wants to transfer some savings from the bank.
+Unaware of an assassin lurking around, Ranvir asks her to sit in the car as he heads to the bank.
+The assassin successfully shoots the car's fuel tank (the Lamborghini blasting scene at the beginning of the film), and Sonia dies.
+Ranvir chased the assassin and killed him.
+Omisha tells him that she is Sonia's sister, Tanya Martin.
+It is revealed she is not Sonia's sister and it was a ploy by Armaan who knew Ranvir's true intentions.

-Ranvir schemes to sell the Shroud of Turin and sell it to Armaan.
+Ranvir schemes to steal the Shroud of Turin and sell it to Armaan.
 After that, he will steal both the shroud and Armaan's wealth.
-However, RD, who is afraid of Armaan, betrays Ranvir and tells the truth to Armaan, who asks to give 15 billion euros to Armaan's old friend, godfather Anza, as an investment.
-Armaan also has to win a fight against the fighter Typhoon.
+However, RD, who is afraid of Armaan, betrays Ranvir and tells the truth to Armaan.
+Armaan gives 15 billion euros to his old friend, godfather Anza, as an investment.
+But Anza demands Armaan that he will only give money, if Armaan defeats Anza's fighter Typhoon.
+Armaan agrees and defeats Typhoon in the fight.